marziosala/marziosala.github.io/_posts/2025-01-01-temperature.md

 </div>

+The value is largely above the p-value, therefore our residuals can be thought of being white noise.

 To assess the quality of our model we need one or more baselines.
 A **baseline** is often the simplest solution we can think of, or one or more simple heuristics that allow us to generate predictions.
 Baselines often don't require any training, as for the naïve prediction below, and therefore the cost of implementation is very low.
 Being simple to implement, it should be void of errors.
 If our (sophisticated) model behaves in line with the baseline then it is not worth using it -- baselines set the bar for what is acceptable and what is not.